 What is coherence therapy and how does it work?

-Often, we enter therapy and bring with us a list of all of our problems – things we want to change about ourselves or things that are easily pathologized as some kind of disorder or chemical imbalance.
-Coherence Therapy (CT) leans on the idea that these “problems” are often well-designed solutions to some other pain or suffering that is rooted in the past.
+Often, we enter therapy and bring with us a list of all of our problems – things we want to change about ourselves or things that are easily pathologized as some kind of disorder.
+Coherence Therapy (CT) leans on the premise that these “problems” are often well-designed solutions to some other pain or suffering that is rooted in the past.
 Viewed through the lens of Coherence Therapy, our problematic symptoms are functional and adaptive, serving some kind of protective purpose, even if that function is unconscious.

 What is the main focus of coherence therapy?